 2 cups Basmati rice soaked for 15 mins

-Sauté and then add the soaked basmati rice and enough water.
-Transfer to a rice cooker which is easier and better as it is slow cooking like dum. ( You can’t go wrong cooking in the rice cooker as it comes down to keep warm mode once the water dries up and you can keep on browsing Insta without worrying that it would burn)
+Now, saute and add the soaked basmati rice and enough water.
+Transfer to a rice cooker which is easier and better as it is slow cooking like dum. ( For newbie cooks..you can’t go wrong cooking in the rice cooker as it comes down to keep warm mode once the water dries up and you can keep on browsing Insta without worrying that it would burn)

-Add a little less water as the rice was pre-soaked and in the Biryani every grain in the rice should be fluffy.
-Once the rice is almost cooked, drizzle the ghee over the Biryani.
+Consequently, add a little less water as the rice was pre-soaked and in the Biryani every grain in the rice should be fluffy.
+Finally, when the rice is almost cooked, drizzle the ghee over the Biryani.